Genomics-KingLab/bioinformatics-support/scripts/calibrated-alignment/README.md

 S000488 G000454_batch1_2B       2024-03-20
 ```

 There are many ways to create this file, either manually or programmatically.
 However, I noticed that uncorrect formatting of this file often causes unexpected failures of the main script.
-To avoid this, I've created another script (`scripts/prepare-metadata-file.py`) that takes as input a CSV or a xlsx file and generates a correct metadata file in the same directory.
+To avoid this, I've created another script (`scripts/prepare-metadata-file.py`) that takes as input a CSV or a xlsx file and generates a correct metadata file within the same directory of the input file.
 This script takes 4 arguments.
 Below you can see an example on how to run itt:

 ```
 path/to/your/project/folder/calibrated-pe-alignment/scripts/prepare-metadata-file.py  \